jerilynzheng/al-folio/_projects/onomatic.markdown

     Onomatic
 </div>

 Onomatic is a tool that utilizes <mark>sound to teach language</mark>.
-Deriving from onomatopoeia, the formation of a word through the phonetic imitation of the sound it makes, this system focuses on <mark>listening and speaking tools</mark> to help users learn.
+Deriving from onomatopoeia, the formation of a word through the phonetic imitation of the sound it makes, this system focuses on listening and speaking tools to help users learn.

 ---